 I wanted to thank the staff and therapists at Paradigm Malibu who helped my niece through a very difficult period.
 They understood her complex mental health problems and treated accordingly, the center is close to the beach which also influenced our choice.
 The qualified therapists were courteous and professional and restored my niece to full health.

 What’s going to happen?

-Unfortunately, no one (including us) can tell you what’s going to happen now, or in years to come.
-But the good news is, regardless of what the future holds, you’re no longer wrestling with it alone.
-Beginning treatment for Bipolar Disorder is a process that involves many questions and takes time, but there’s good reason to hope that you’re going to start feeling better soon and continue to improve, with time.
+No one can tell you for sure what’s going to happen now, or in years to come.
+However, regardless of what the future holds, you’re no longer wrestling with it alone.
+Beginning teen bipolar disorder is a process that involves many questions and takes time, but there’s good reason to hope that you’re going to start feeling better soon and continue to improve, with time.

 Is there a cure?

 There is no quick cure.
 Medication and therapy can help a person cope with the symptoms of their condition and hopefully combat some of the causes.
 In cases where symptoms have a direct cause, such as a physical problem, addressing the initial issue can resolve the disorder.
 But in many other cases, it’s more a matter of remedying symptoms as they come and go.
 It’s hopeful and likely that a combination of medication and counseling will have powerful and lasting effects on your mood, state of being, and overall outlook and experience of life.